Guides

 5

-The Order of Merit updates after every ranking event.
-During busy periods (European Tour, Players Championship weekends), the rankings can change multiple times per week.
+The ranking refreshes after every single ranking event.
+During busy stretches — European Tour weekends, Players Championship double-headers — the rankings can shift multiple times in a single week.
+It's always moving.

 🎯